 3GPP RAN1 provide a copy of the proposed statement in 36.300 as soon as it is available for IEEE 802’s consideration and comment

-3GPP RAN1 notify IEEE 802 on the progress for the approval of work item to incorporate shortened TTI candidates in FS3 for LAA.
+3GPP RAN1 notify IEEE 802 on the progress of the work item to incorporate multiple starting positions for LAA along with the granularity of these positions [1].

+3GPP RAN1 confirm that the use of multiple starting positions by LAA will be mandatory to minimize transmission of reservation signals

+3GPP RAN1 consider fair coexistence with 802.11 if LAA systems are modified as part of this work item.

-IEEE 802 also thanks 3GPP for clarifying that the introduction of partial sub-frames do not make HARQ operation inefficient.
+IEEE 802 also thanks 3GPP for clarifying that the usage of partial sub-frames does not make HARQ operation inefficient.

 There is consensus on Issue 2: “Transmission of Discovery Reference Signals should be clearly bounded to avoid excess airtime overhead on unlicensed spectrum” but final resolution will depend on satisfactory field experience